Otoplasty in London & UK

 What are the different types of Ear Surgery?

-Otoplasty is also known as ear reshaping surgery and encompasses a wide range of aesthetic and reconstructive surgery to address both the size and shape of the ear and earlobe, thereby leading to improvements in both appearance and functionality.
+Otoplasty is also known as ear reshaping surgery.
+It encompasses a wide range of aesthetic and reconstructive surgery to address the size and shape of the ear and earlobe, thereby leading to improvements in appearance and functionality.

 Ear reduction surgery